-Confirmation of Significant Emergency or Dangerous Situation
+Confirmation of Significant Emergency or Dangerous Situations

-If appropriate in the circumstances, the security officer on duty and/or the Director of Security will confirm the emergency by observing the location and examining the situation in person.
-Further methods of confirming the existence of the emergency can be obtaining further reports, contacting local law enforcement, etc.
+If appropriate in the circumstances, the security officer on duty and/or the Director of Security will confirm the emergency by observing the location and examining the situation in person, by obtaining further reports, conducting a prompt investigation, and contacting local law enforcement.

 Determination of the Content of the Notification and Initiation of the Notification System

 The content and the means of notification will be determined based on the potential severity and nature of the emergency.
 The notifications usually will include a description of the emergency or dangerous situations; the time, date, location of its occurrence; instructions about what to do and what not to do, and how to avoid or mitigate the danger.
 When applicable, the notification will include information of state agencies that have taken command of the emergency response.
 The content of the notification will be determined by the Director of Security, Vice President of Operations, General Counsel and/or Chief Administrative Officer, and/or Emergency Response Team following its involvement.
 The Director of Security, the Vice President of Operations, or the Director of Regulatory Compliance will send out the emergency notification via RAVE Mobile Safety or other appropriate means.

 In the Rave Mobile, mass notification system templates are available to be sent out immediately upon the confirmation of the threat or emergency.
 MIU has created templates for major foreseeable emergencies, which are reviewed and updated periodically.
 Upon deciding on issuing a mass notification, the template will be reviewed, updated, and personalized, and following a review, it will be sent out electronically to the determined segment(s) of or the entire campus.